Willard Gildersleeve: Early life and college

-Gildersleeve was born on September 17, 1886 in Gildersleeve, Connecticut.
+Gildersleeve was born on September 17, 1886, in Gildersleeve, Connecticut.
 He graduated from Middletown High School in 1903, and attended college at Wesleyan University, where he played baseball and football.
 The Meriden Daily Record called him a "star" athlete at Wesleyan.
 He graduated with a B.S. in 1908.
 He then undertook postgraduate studies at Harvard Summer School of physical training from 1909 to 1910.
 Gildersleeve served as the "physical director" at St. Lawrence University during that same time.

 Coaching career

-Gildersleeve coached at New Hampshire in 1909 and amassed a 3–4 record.
+Gildersleeve coached the 1909 New Hampshire football team and amassed a 3–4 record.
 He coached the 1910 Massachusetts Aggies (now known as the UMass Minutemen) and amassed a 1–6–2 record.
 He then coached Westminster in 1911 and amassed a 2–4–1 record.
 On October 7, 1911, he was arrested after a brawl erupted during the game against Pittsburgh.
-The Pittsburgh Gazette Times criticized the law enforcement response in the incident:"The arrest of Gildersleeve appeared ridiculous, in that he was the only one of the crowd taken by the police.
+The Pittsburgh Gazette Times criticized the law enforcement response to the incident:"The arrest of Gildersleeve appeared ridiculous, in that he was the only one of the crowd taken by the police.
 He is a small man and two big policemen grabbed him and took him across the field in full view of the crowd.
 The police acted as though Gildersleeve was a desperate criminal.
 This act failed to make a hit with the crowd, who were inclined to poke fun at the police for their brave act."

 In 1913, Meriden High School hired Gildersleeve as a teacher and head football coach.
 He also coached baseball at the school.
 In 1917, he coached baseball at Hyannis High School, and in his one season tenure, guided the team to the Cape Cod High School Championship.